G.O (singer): MBLAQ (2009–2015)

-Solo Career (2010–present)
+Solo career (2010–present)

 In early 2010, G.O collaborated with J.ae in "I Can't Tell You This Is the End".
 Later he collaborated with Nassun for "O-IWI-O" and "One".
 On 11 and 12 November, the Group of Twenty Finance Ministers and Central Bank Governors (G20), who represents the 20 Major economies of the world, scheduled a summit Seoul.
 20 idol singers from various popular South Korean groups were recruited to sing the theme song for the 2010 G20 Seoul Summit.
 G.O along with Gyuri (Kara), Seohyun (Girls' Generation), Jun.
 K (2PM), Changmin (2AM), Jaekyung (Rainbow), Jonghyun (Shinee), Sungmin (Super Junior), Kahi (After School), Luna (f(x)), Jieun (Secret), Junhyung (Beast), Gayoon (4minute), Min (miss A), Bumkey, G.NA, Son Dam-bi, Seo In-guk, IU, and Anna took part in recording the theme song, titled "Let's Go".
 In late 2010, G.O collaborated with JeA's Brown Eyed Girls in "Because You Sting" (released on 28 Dec.)."

 On 4 July 2011, G.O finally released his long-awaited solo debut track, "Even In My Dreams".
 The song earned many headlines for being personally written and produced by himself.
 Unfortunately, G.O did not promote this song on music programs to prepare for MBLAQ's comeback.

 On 16 October 2012, G.O was featured in Ailee's music video for her title single of the extended play, "I Will Show You".

 On 20 November 2013, G.O. returned with a second solo digital single "Play That Song".
 The track is produced by renowned pianist Yiruma as well as 2FACE, raising the bar even higher and increasing anticipation.

 Television career

 2009

 In late 2009, MBLAQ's first aired program was Mnet's MBLAQ- The Art of Seduction, which received record ratings.

 With their trip to Japan for Rain's fanmeet, music channel Mnet Japan decided to film a documentary of their stay, selecting them as the first stars of their show 2010 K-Pop Star series.
 The documentary, called Yo!
 Tokyo, aired in early 2010, showing the public their experience with Japanese culture and traditions over a period of four days.

-On 15 December 2009, it was announced that the group would be part of season five of the Idol Show (lit.
+On 15 December 2009, it was announced that the group would be part of season five of Idol Show (lit.
 Idol Army, She Has Arrived!), with the first episode airing a day later.
 MBLAQ filmed a total of sixteen episodes.